 We mentioned earlier how powerful writing your goals down can actually be.
 The same applies to tasks when we write a task down you are already making that commitment to yourself to complete it.
 When you plan, there are fewer excuses to make.

 “Don’t make excuses for failure, make a plan for success” – Julian Hall

 This could mean getting a personal trainer.
 It gives you not only a “routine” but accountability.
 The same can go for finding something online.
 Often people shy away from going to the gym, fitness class, or even to a personal trainer because they “aren’t in shape”.
 We see and hear this a lot.
 There’s, unfortunately, a lot of procrastination attached to this way of thinking.
 So if this sounds like you – start working on many of the things we discussed already.
 Stop the self-judgment, start to accept yourself.
 Stop the excuses and start to take action.
 One way to do this is to start even in the comfort of your own home.

-In our AV Coaching, we offer the ability to incorporate movement in the comfort of your own living room.
+In our Plant-Based Solution, we offer the ability to incorporate movement in the comfort of your own living room.
 We make the scheduling easy for you, as we provide a weekly “program” and routine.
 You just have to take the action and do it.

 Everyone is different, that is why we provided numerous options.
 See what one speaks to you the most and start there.

 You didn’t get to where you are today without taking some sort of action.
 So, it makes sense that if you have a vision in your head about where you would like to be in the future, it will require action.